MAC(9E) | Driver Entry Points | MAC(9E) |

 indicates whether or not the device is currently configured to perform

 auto-negotiation.
-A value of 0 indicates that
+A value of

 auto-negotiation is disabled.
-A non-zero value
+A

-default to enabling auto-negotiation.
+generally default to enabling auto-negotiation.

 When getting this property, the device driver should return the current state.
 When setting this property, if the device supports operating in the requested mode, then the device driver should reset the link to negotiate to the new speed after updating any internal registers.